AMSTerUsers/AMSTer_Distribution/README.md

 # AMSTer Software

-AMSTer: SAR & InSAR Automated Mass processing Software for Multidimensional Time series "To crunch the SAR & InSAR mass processing"
+AMSTer: SAR & InSAR Automated Mass processing Software for Multidimensional Time series.
+"To crunch the SAR & InSAR mass processing"

 This repo contains the shell scripts, codes and doc required for installing and